aanpop/aanpop/README.md

 I'm a political science explorer by trade, interested in Quantitative IR (and general political science) using Python.

 ## What’s Cooking in My Brain?
 Currently I'm PhD-ing my way through IR while exploring Python as my trusty sidekick - not as an expert yet.
-Still learning, but always amazed.
+Still learning, but always amazed!

-I'm exploring it for analyzing the political dynamics that shape our world.
+I'm exploring it to analyze the political dynamics that shape our world.
 Like having a digital Swiss Army knife for research.
 And yes, it does work wonders even for qualitative analysis (who knew?).

 ## Current Interests